nixworks/public/news/2012/07/7/index.md

 ##### Hong Kong police
 ### [Hong Kong police seize 649 kilograms of cocaine, with a street value of US$98 million, in an anti-drug operation that began in April. ](/news/2012/07/7/hong-kong-police-seize-649-kilograms-of-cocaine-with-a-street-value-of-us-98-million-in-an-anti-drug-operation-that-began-in-april.md)
-_Context: Hong Kong police, cocaine_
+_Context: cocaine, Hong Kong police_

 ##### State Duma
 ### [The lower house of parliament in Russia gives initial backing to a bill forcing internationally-funded non-governmental organisations to carry a "foreign agent" tag. ](/news/2012/07/7/the-lower-house-of-parliament-in-russia-gives-initial-backing-to-a-bill-forcing-internationally-funded-non-governmental-organisations-to-car.md)
-_Context: non-governmental organisations, Russia, State Duma_
+_Context: Russia, non-governmental organisations, State Duma_

 ##### Libya
 ### [Voters in Libya go to the polls for a General National Congress election with those elected responsible for appointing a Prime Minister, cabinet and establishing a new constitution. ](/news/2012/07/7/voters-in-libya-go-to-the-polls-for-a-general-national-congress-election-with-those-elected-responsible-for-appointing-a-prime-minister-cab.md)